top of page

 Right Size: You get various sizes of watercolor paper – A2, A3, A4, A5, etc. (where A5 is the smallest).
 I suggest you start with A3 which is around 16 inch by 11.5 inch paper.
 This size painting looks good enough on framing too.
 A4 and A5 are very small especially if you want to do some detailing.
 And if required, you can always try to paint 2 or 4 paintings on a single A3 sheet by partitioning it, if you really want to paint a smaller one.
 Once you have a grasp of paintings, you can even buy A1 size watercolor sheets (size similar to Engineering Drawing sheets) for bigger paintings.
 Or you can use the A1 sized sheet to make multiple smaller ones by cutting them into different sizes as per requirement.
 It is definitely more cost effective, if you are ready to do the extra effort.

-[I buy A3 & A1 size sheets & recently bought a Fabriano 5ft by 10 meter roll too]
+[I buy A3 & A1 size sheets & I also use a Fabriano 5ft by 10 meter roll by cutting into required sizes]

 Loose sheets or Pads: You get watercolor paper as loose sheets as well as in the form of a pad or book.
 Advantage of using a pad is that you can keep them organized at one place.
 Advantage of using loose sheets is that they are cheaper than the pads.